-This Division applies to a child born in the Territory as the result of a procedure carried out in the Territory (whether before or after the commencement of this Part) in which the gametes of a woman who is not the child's birth mother, and of a man who is not the child's birth father, were used to create the embryo.
+- "(1) This Division applies to a child conceived in the Territory before July 2002 as the result of a procedure carried out in the Territory (whether before or after the commencement of this Part) in which the gametes of a woman who is not the child's birth mother, and of a man who is not the child's birth father, were used to create the embryo. - "(2) This Division applies to the child only if the child's substitute parents live in the Territory.